KarteekMenda93/KarteekMenda93/README.md

 - 🔭 Worked on various projects including Credit Risk Score Modelling, Frequency and Severity modelling, Loss Cost Modelling and Question generation using NLP
 - 🔭 Worked on transformer models 🤗 and State Of The Art algorithms(Question and Answering using BERT) for an Insurance client
 - 🔭 Worked on Text Analytics Project where I compared the address across two databases(approximately 14.7 Billion Computations) and found out the matching address.
-- 🔭 Currently working on FRAUD DETECTION using Graph Data Science
+- 🔭 Currently working in Suspicious Fraud Detection using Graph Data Science there by enabling to uncover more fraud and shut it down quickly.
+Accurate identification of fraudulent patterns focuses on time and energy on real fraud, significantly reducing effort on false positives.
 - 🌱 I’m completely looking more about State of Art algorithms developed by Google
 - 💳 Interested in projects and collaborations related to banking and financial markets 🏦
 - 👯 I’m looking to collaborate on Medium, Linkedin